-Mold is a fungi that can be found both indoors and outdoors.
-The most common types of mold include aspergillus, cladosporium and stachybotrys atra (also known as black mold).
+- Mold is a fungus that can develop both indoors and outdoors.
+The most common types of mold include Aspergillus, Cladosporium, and Stachybotrys chartarum (atra), also known as black mold.
 Mold spreads and reproduces by making spores.
-Spores can survive conditions that are too sunny, hot, cold, dry or wet for mold to grow.
-When spores are airborne they can be carried by air or water to new locations.
+Spores can survive conditions that are too sunny, hot, cold, dry, or wet for mold to grow.
+Spores can be airborne and carried by air or water to new locations to spread more mold.

-In your home, all molds have the potential to cause health problems:
+In your commercial property or business, all mold types have the potential to cause health problems, including: